 Collect baked goods

-Vacation itineraries block out time to explore cuisine.
+Vacation itineraries block out time to explore the cuisine.
 Dinners last hours and snack breaks are constant.
 Embody that energy in the city you live in by hopping from one bakery to another.
 Don’t miss the morning buns at Otway NYC or the rosewater concha at Ursula Brooklyn.

 Stock Up on Natural Wine

 If you define a staycation by being cocooned in the throes of your duvet and converting the living room into a lounge once the sun sets, make sure you have the right wine.
 New York is packed with boutique wine shops with a penchant for the natural, biodynamic stuff.
 Pretend that Ridgewood is France and pick up a bottle of Beaujolais at Foret.

 You’re not confined to your borough.
 Break free of the habitual subway routes and go the extra mile to terrain you’ve yet to grace.
 Take out from the taquerias dotting Jackson Heights.
 Ferry across to Staten Island.
 Ditch the trains and hop a water taxi to Red Hook to see Manhattan from a different perspective.

 Try a new deli